 Name of the non government funding agencies /individuals Funds/ Grnats received in Rs.
-Purpose The scholarships have been introduced by our respected management committee members, exprincipal and various well-meaning alumni.
-79061 Scholarships for meritorious students View File
+Purpose The scholarships have been introduced by our Management Committee members, ex-Principal and various alumni.
+70637 Scholarships for meritorious students

 6.4.3 - Total corpus fund generated